czervenka/bit-int/README.md

     AttributeError: type object 'Animals' has no attribute 'elefant'

 Beside checking for existense, it's possible to make basic set operations.
-For example, we can create a new Animals bitset which includes all pets and
+For example, we can create a new Animals bitint which includes all pets and
 amphibians:

     >>> pets | amphibians